ikhorn/plget/README.md

 ## For regular + af_xdp sockets
 This is not required and not everywhere present.
-Except plget, it requires also kernel patching for now (no generic LK support), for tx the generic patch for tx can be applied (find here in github), for rx also NIC specific patch (for h/w ts).
-At this moment here is only patch for TI cpsw driver that can be used as an example.
+Except plget, it requires also kernel patching for now (no generic LK support), can be found under ./linux, at this moment only for cpsw .
+At this moment here is only patch for TI cpsw driver that can be used as an example:
+./linux/afxdp_cpsw_ts_LK_5.0.patch

 For AF_XDP sockets plget requires at least libbpf library, and it can be integrated with RFS environment so for cross-compilation SYSROOT address can be